MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Copy-Item $WindowsMedia\NanoServer\NanoServerImageGenerator\Convert-WindowsImage.ps1 c:\nano
 Copy-Item $WindowsMedia\NanoServer\NanoServerImageGenerator\NanoServerImageGenerator.psm1 c:\nano
 ```
 Run the following to create a Nano Server virtual hard drive.
-The `-Containers` parameter indicates that the container package is installed, and the `-Compute` parameter takes care of the Hyper-V package.
+The `-Containers` parameter indicates that the container package is installed and the `-Compute` parameter takes care of the Hyper-V package.
 Hyper-V is only required if using Hyper-V containers.

 ```none
 # Set path to Windows Server 2016 Media